 Butterflies and bees pollinate the flowers before sunset and nocturnal pollinators pollinate after sunset, which are attracted to the flowers by their fragrance.

 The seeds look like peppercorns and these plants multiply rapidly and are one of the beautiful weeds across the tropical countries.

 Sanjemallige plant is propagated either by seeds or by its tubers.
 The plant can be grown either in pots or in direct soil.
 Plant them under direct sunlight.
 Keep the soil moist and feed with a fertilizer every two months.

 The Four O Clock flowers are used to obtain an edible crimson dye, which is used to color food like cakes and jellies.

-Parts of this plant are used as purgative, diuretic and healing wounds.
+Parts of this plant are used as purgative, diuretic, and to heal wounds.